Configure Feeds¶

 Date |

-The date of birth that is associated with an individual customer record.
+The date of birth that is associated with a customer.
 Tip A field that is tagged with the birthdate semantic tag will return an error when the feed is saved and the data type is not set to Date. |

 city |